InteractionDesignFoundation/handbook/library/back-end/literature.md

 # Frontend

-Every backend developer should have some frontend knowledge in order to have basic working skills & collaborate with frontend developers.
+Every back-end developer should have some frontend knowledge in order to have basic working skills & collaborate with front-end developers.

 ## Foundations